Duke in Oxford

 Examples of past program excursions include:

-Excursions take place on weekdays.
+Excursions take place on weekdays and weekends.
 Because of the academic demands of the program, you should plan to spend most weekends in Oxford.
 Students who wish to travel should plan to do so either in June before the beginning of the program or following its completion in August.

 HOUSING & MEALS